tmds/build-image/README.md

 When not specified, Microsoft images from `mcr.microsoft.com` are used.
 When set to `ubi`, Red Hat images from `registry.access.redhat.com` are used.
 When set to another value, like `alpine`, the corresponding Microsoft images are used.
+You can also use the full image repository names, like `mcr.microsoft.com/dotnet/runtime:6.0-alpine`.

 The options can also be specified in the .NET project file.
 ```xml